musk/SbtEclipsify/README.md

 `project.description`(default: Projectname + Projectversion) => Set this to the text used to describe your project. this is directly transfered to the .projectfile's project description tag.

 `include.project`(default: false) => if set to true the path to the project definition is added as a source folder to the classpath.
+This automatically puts the sbt jar on the classpath.

 `include.plugin`(default: true) => if set to true the path to the plugin defintion is added as a source folder to the classpath.
+This automatically puts the sbt jar on the classpath.

 ## Using the Plugin in your own project
 You need to create a plugin definition in your sbt project.
 The plugin definition can be any Scala class that extends PluginDefinition and is located in the plugins directory in the projects subfolder of your sbt project.